LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ```

 This gave good results and I was satisfied.
-You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/cleanup.js) in the tools repo that accompanies this post.
+You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/simplify.js) in the tools repo that accompanies this post.

-## Compile to EPUB
+## Bundle to EPUB

-TODO perhaps rather "bundle" ?

-With the actual content now cleaned up, it is time to compile everything together.
+With the actual content now cleaned up, it is time to bundle everything together.

 Rather than read through the EPUB standard, I looked for a minimal working example instead.
 I found [Minimal Ebook](https://github.com/thansen0/sample-epub-minimal) with exactly that.